Do you need an electric screwdriver? All your cordless screwdriving queries answered

 What is the best cordless screwdriver available?

 There are of course many answers to this question, but here at T3 we consider the Bosch IXO to be the best electric screwdriver.
-The most recent IXO is the IXO 6, but older models such as the IXO 5 pictured here can often be picked up for next to nothing, and are functionally very hard to distinguish from the more recent model.
+The most recent IXO is the Bosch IXO 6, but older models such as the IXO 5 pictured here can often be picked up for next to nothing, and are functionally very hard to distinguish from the most recent one.

 What's the difference between an electric screwdriver and a drill?